sorregoxyz/landscapes_of_the_anthropocene/README.md

 # Landscapes of the Anthropocene

 **Landscapes of the Anthropocene** is a growing visual atlas of places transformed by human activity.
+Initially, it will be posted on Instagram: https://bit.ly/468RJ4k

 It treats satellite imagery as a way of observing the physical traces of extraction, agriculture, energy production, urban growth, water management, waste, infrastructure, and climate change.
 Each place is recorded as a landscape entry and can become an Instagram carousel: a short visual publication that combines images, orientation, interpretation, and a question.